Stuff I like Books Movies Music Other stuff

 I've included only films I have seen and were made in the last 30 or so years.
 OK, how about 40?
 I forget how old I am, and mostly stopped watching new movies - at least at release time, maybe see them years later if they seem interesting.
 Don't ask why I don't watch new movies any more.
 The main reason will be another rant.
 And I've only included the ones that are close to the Dracula-type - not the stuff with only sanguinary predation.
 A couple of humorous ones are included.
 I'll come back and add some notes later - all the sane people were in bed about two hours ago.
 Luckily I'm not one of them.

 The Hunger (1983) Featuring an appearance by David Bowie, this is based on a novel by Whitley Strieber.
 Catherine Deneuve is the lead, Bowie is dispensed with early, and a young Susan Sarandon replaces him as Catherine's new lover (she can turn people into vampires but they start to age after an century or two, so she stores the aged undead in coffins in the attic.
-She's been around for a few millenia, so there's quite a collection.
+She's been around for a few millennia, so there's quite a collection.
 Susan Sarandon's husband (or maybe ex by then), Chris, is the cool, sophisticated blood-sucker in 'Fright Night'.

 Interview With the Vampire (1994) Based on the first of Anne Rice's vampire novels, with Brad Pitt and Tom Cruise.
 It was OK but I wasn't especially impressed.
 The book was genuinely scary at times.
 She went on to write about a dozen sequels - I started reading the second one and lost interest.
 My preference in series runs to lighter stuff, usually action/adventure.
 Nick Carter, The Executioner, The Destroyer, etc. In other word, latter-day pulp.
 Not that it's trash - the Destroyer books feature an incisive running commentary of society from the 70s up to the present, and the Nick Carter (James Bond on steroids, without the twerpishness) books, written by a number of very good ghostwriters, offer a lot of historical and geopolitical information.
 Probably my failure to follow the sequels of books lately is not having enough time.
 I like George R. R. Martin a lot, but his switch to fantasy and the very long GOT books were a little much for the time I had available.